 The best way to dry bamboo sheets is to hang them outside when the weather is nice.
 This may not be a realistic option for you depending on the climate that you live in.
 If this is the case then you will have to throw them into the dryer.

-When putting them in the dryer be sure to use the low heat, delicate setting and don't use dryer sheets at all.
+When putting them in the dryer be sure to use the low heat or regular setting and don't use dryer sheets at all.
 Trust us, this material won't need them.
 Make sure that you remove the sheets as soon as the cycle ends or else you'll have to deal with wrinkles.

 Caring for Wrinkles